-Generally speaking, employee expense fraud occurs when an employee makes claims for expenses which they are not entitled to.
-In this blog we discuss the different types of expense fraud, before we share 5 ways how employers can prevent employee expense fraud from happening.
+Generally speaking, fraud occurs when an employee makes claims for expenses which they are not entitled to.
+In this blog we discuss the different types of expense fraud, before we share 5 ways how employers can prevent expense reimbursement fraud from happening.

 Types of expense fraud

 There are several different types of expense fraud, including expense misclassification, which is one of the most common types of expense fraud.
 This is when an employee claims personal expenses as a business expense.
 An example of this would be going out for dinner with friends and claiming expenses as if it was a business meeting with a client.

 Another type of employee expense fraud is fictitious expenses, which is when the employee completely fabricates the expense.
 A common example of this is asking taxi drivers for blank receipts, filling these out and submitting these as an expense.

 Some employees also make multiple claims for the same expense, but in different formats.
 For instance, submitting an expense for travel twice, using both an airline ticket and bank statement as evidence.
 In large organisations in particular, it is often impossible for finance teams to fully check every single receipt, which is something employees who commit expense fraud are all too aware of.